 Reapply Thermal Paste On CPU

-A quality thermal paste is crucial for maintaining normal temperature of CPU.
-Thermal paste is applied between heat sinks and component.
-CPU and GPU the are only component on which thermal paste can be used because they have heat sinks.
-The Arctic Silver is popular thermal paste which only cost 5 dollars.
+A quality thermal paste is crucial for maintaining normal temperature of CPU and prevent computer overheating.
+Thermal compound is applied between heat sinks and component.
+CPU and GPU are the only component on which thermal paste can be used because they have heat sinks attached on them.
+The Arctic Silver is popular best thermal paste which only cost 5 dollars.
 You can also learn methods of How to apply thermal paste here.

-The better the quality of thermal paste, the more heat transferred between your system’s component and heat sink.
+The better the quality of thermal paste, the more heat transferred between your system’s component and heat sink resulting less computer overheating.
 A low quality thermal paste will stop doing its job over time, causing PC parts to heat up.
 Reapplying thermal paste on an old CPU heat sink will lower the temperatures taken on by that part.